 Internal Revenue Code (IRC) § 482 provides that the Secretary may distribute, apportion, or allocate gross income, deductions, credits, or allowances between or among two or more commonly controlled businesses if necessary to reflect clearly the income of such businesses.
-Under the regulations, the standard to be applied in determining the true taxable income of a controlled business is that of a business dealing at arm's length with an unrelated business.
-The arm's length standard also has been adopted by the international community and is incorporated into the transfer pricing guidelines issued by the Organization for Economic Cooperation and Development (OECD).
+Under the § 482 regulations, the standard to be applied in determining the true taxable income of a controlled business is that of a business dealing at arm's length with an unrelated business.
+The arm's length standard has also been adopted by the international community and is incorporated into the transfer pricing guidelines issued by the Organization for Economic Cooperation and Development (OECD).
 OECD, TRANSFER PRICING GUIDELINES FOR MULTINATIONAL ENTERPRISES AND TAX ADMINISTRATORS (1995).
 Transfer pricing issues by their nature are highly factual and have traditionally been one of the largest issues identified by the IRS in its audits of multinational corporations.
 The APA Program is designed to resolve actual or potential transfer pricing disputes in a principled, cooperative manner, as an alternative to the traditional examination process.
-An APA is a binding contract between the IRS and a taxpayer by which the IRS agrees not to seek a transfer pricing adjustment under IRC § 482 for a covered transaction if the taxpayer files its tax return for a covered year consistent with the agreed transfer pricing method (TPM).
-In 2003, the IRS and taxpayers executed 58 APAs and amended 4 APAs.
+An APA is a binding contract between the IRS and a taxpayer by which the IRS agrees not to seek a transfer pricing adjustment under IRC § 482 for a Covered Transaction if the taxpayer files its tax return for a covered year consistent with the agreed transfer pricing method (TPM).
+In 2004, the IRS and taxpayers executed 65 APAs and amended 4 APAs.

 Since 1991, with the issuance of Rev. Proc.
 91-22, 1991-1 C.B.
-526, the IRS has offered taxpayers through the APA Program the opportunity to reach an agreement in advance of filing a tax return on the appropriate TPM to be applied to related party transactions.
+526, the IRS has offered taxpayers, through the APA Program, the opportunity to reach an agreement in advance of filing a tax return on the appropriate TPM to be applied to related party transactions.
 In 1996, the IRS issued internal procedures for processing APA requests.
-Chief Counsel Directives Manual (CCDM), ¶¶ 42.10.10 - 42.10.16 (November 15, 1996).
+Chief Counsel Directives Manual (CCDM), \P 42.10.10 - 42.10.16 (November 15, 1996).
 Also in 1996, the IRS updated Rev. Proc.
 91-22 with the release of Rev. Proc.
 96-53, 1996-2 C.B.
-375. The APA Program continues to operate under the provisions of Rev. Proc.
-96-53, which provides taxpayers with instructions of how to apply for an APA, and what to expect in the processing of the case.
-In addition, in 1998, the IRS published Notice 98-65, 1998-2 C.B.
-803, which set forth streamlined APA procedures for Small Business Taxpayers (SBTs).
-That Notice also expanded the availability of the lowest APA user fee in an effort to attract taxpayers who may not have the resources to do the sophisticated economic studies normally required in APA submissions.
+375. In 1998, the IRS published Notice 98-65, 1998-2 C.B.
+803, which set forth streamlined APA procedures for Small Business Taxpayers.